evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ### Suspension

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 125 mm, and the maximum is 200 mm.

+The Easy Entry function raises the car's body automatically when a door is opened, facilitating easier entry and exit.
+Once the door closes, the body returns to its previous level.

+### Steering

+Dynamic steering is a standard on the Cadillac ESCALADE IQ, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes